arunkpv/vsd-hdp/docs/Day4.md

 [Back to TOC](../README.md)
 [Prev: Day3](Day3.md)$~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~$[Next: Day5](Day5.md)
 _________________________________________________________________________________________________________
-# Day 4: GLS and Synthesis-Simulation mismatch
+# Day 4: Gate Level Simulation (GLS) and Synthesis-Simulation mismatch

 ## 4.1 Gate Level Simulation (GLS)
   * _Gate Level_ refers to the netlist view of a design after the synthesis has been performed.